-NONCREDIT NURSING COURSE SUPPORT (NC.NURS-080)
+NONCREDIT NURSING COURSE SUPPORT (NC.NURS-081/082)

-In order to provide students with ancillary supplemental instruction related to the Nursing Program course work, students must enroll in NC.NURS-080 prior to the start of the regular semester.
-Because NC.NURS-080 is noncredit, there is no cost for enrolling.
-Students are required to sign in under the NC-080 course each time they utilize the skills lab for supplemental instruction purposes.
+In order to provide students with ancillary supplemental instruction related to the Nursing Program course work, students must enroll in NC.NURS-081 (first year) or NC.NURS-082 (second year) prior to the start of the regular semester.

+Because NC.NURS-081 & NC.NURS-082 are noncredit, there is no cost for enrolling.
+Students are required to sign in under the appropriate course each time they utilize the skills lab for supplemental instruction purposes.
 This includes open lab practice sessions, optional workshops, and clinical/practicum remediation activities.
 See the supervising faculty member for instructions and assistance.